swiftly-solution/documentation/docgen/output/events/gameevents/onachievementevent.md

 ---

 # OnAchievementEvent
-This event is triggered when achievement_event is triggered
+This event is triggered when achievement_event is triggered.
 ::: tabs
 @tab Lua
 ```lua